Why should I open a bank account in Israel?

 From my experience, I would say the main bank’s foreigners use are Mizrahi Tefahot (Orange), Bank Leumi (Blue), Bank Hapoalim (Red), and Mercantile Bank (Green).
 These banks give you full flexibility with ATM cards and credit cards.
 Additionally, they have apps that you can deposit checks instead of going into the bank.

-For more detailed information on the different banks, see the article below.
+For more detailed information on the different banks, see our blog post all about banks!

 How to Open A Bank Account in Israel